Understanding CAM Charges in Commercial Lease Management

 Essentially, a triple net lease (NNN) and a modified gross lease handle expenses differently.
 With triple-net leases, tenants generally pay a lower base rent.
 However, they also take on additional costs separately, such as property taxes, insurance, and maintenance.

 On the other hand, modified gross leases combine both gross and net leases.
 The base year rent includes certain expenses over a year, but any increase over a year will be charged to the tenant.
-This covers balancing managing expenses between predictability and flexibility.
+This involves balancing the need for predictability with the flexibility to adapt.

 Negotiating CAM Charges